South Florida artist PXTN to release new single ‘Bloodstream’

 You’ll probably recognize their names.

 PXTN: “Michael Jackson is the biggest one.
 He is, you know, for any artist, I believe is the inspiration, the artist to look up to.
-Other artists, such as Prince, who doesn’t love that?
-Who doesn’t love him?”
+Other artists, such as Prince, who doesn’t love him?”

 He also knows his way around the dance floor.

-PXTN: “Bloodstream was happening after I took a break from music to do some choreography.
+PXTN: “‘Bloodstream’ was happening after I took a break from music to do some choreography.
 I’ve choreographed for different artists.
-I was a dancer before I began singing and that was something that kind of feed me as well.”
+I was a dancer before I began singing, and that was something that kind of fed me as well.”

 PXTN: “Miami has this beautiful essence of celebration through the thick, through the ugh, and so, I tend to carry that positivity in me, and I really want to put that into the music all the time.”